SilangQuan/ImageProcessor/README.md

 # ImageProcessor
-A simple image processing framework based 哦那
+A simple image processing framework based on Qt.